Orthodontic Services and Types of Braces for Teens

-Luckily for today’s teenagers, orthodontic options have greatly improved from 20-30 years ago.
+Luckily for today’s teenagers, orthodontic options have greatly improved over 20-30 years ago.
 Technological advances have resulted in more comfortable and less noticeable braces.
-Patients also have the option of Invisalign®—an alternative to braces that use clear aligners to straighten teeth.
+Patients also have the option of Invisalign®—an alternative to braces that use aligners (trays) to straighten teeth.

-At Burke & Redford Orthodontists, we offer our patients exceptional alternatives—including self-ligating braces such as Damon braces and clear ceramic braces.
+At Burke & Redford Orthodontists, we offer our patients exceptional alternatives—including self-ligating braces (such as Damon braces) and ceramic braces.
 Once the braces come off, retainers keep the new smile in place.
-We can also fit a customized sports mouthguard for braces on teenage athletes.
+We can also fit a customized sportsguard for teenage athletes.